da4all/da4all.github.io/_pages/literacy-domains.md

     <a href="{{ site.baseurl }}/processing-data/">
     <div class="card-body">
       <h4 class="card-title">Processing Data</h4>
       <p class="card-text">“Processing data” is a crucial literacy domain for helping students learn how to perform various operations on data so that they can extract valuable insights from data in critical and ethical ways.
 Processing Data is often understood to be an iterative cycle involving several phrases.
-For the purposes of this project, we identify 4 key phases: collecting data; organizing and cleaning data;  and drawing insights from data; and storing and preserving data.</p>
+For the purposes of this project, we identify 4 key phases: collecting data; organizing and cleaning data; analyzing data; and storing and preserving data.</p>
     </div>
       </a>
   </div>